Frank-Pechar/js-bank-landing-page/README.md

 - Operate the slider in the Testimonials section - by clicking the &lt;arrow&gt; Button on the window or on the keyboard
 - Navigation menu will have a sticky effect when scrolling down past the first section of the page

-## This App Uses Javascript Features Such As:
+## Javascript Features and Methods Used

 - Modal popup for opening account
 - Sticky navigation using Intersection Observer API